CraigFreiwald/School-Records-Web-App/README.md

 # SpringBootTestWebApp
-This is a small web-app using Spring Boot, Maven, and some Html templates.
+This is a small Java web-app using Spring Boot, Maven, and HTML.